alshedivat/al-folio/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: hanbei_cv.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: The pdf of my CV can be downloaded by clicking the topright icon.
 toc:
   sidebar: left
 ---